 As a first key step, there are a number of tools that businesses can use to self-assess their Brexit readiness and identify what areas of their businesses might be most impacted or need the most attention.

-• For those in food, drink or horticulture: Use the Bord Bia Brexit Barometer
+For those in food, drink or horticulture: Use the Bord Bia Brexit Action Plan.

-• For those in tourism: Use Fáilte Ireland’s Brexit Readiness Check
+For those in tourism: Use Fáilte Ireland’s Brexit Supports Page.

 There is a broad range of programmes and advisory supports in place depending on your specific business needs.

 For all businesses: InterTradeIreland provides funding support and advice to cross-border traders via their dedicated Brexit advisory service .

 For small and micro businesses: The Local Enterprise Office network is running a nationwide Brexit Mentor Programme to support business owners and managers.

 For those who export: Enterprise Ireland ran a series of Brexit Advisory Clinics nationwide which provided information and practical support.
 The key takeout's from the series can be found here.
 Enterprise Ireland also ran a series of Brexit Webinars with information and key tips that will help your business mitigate some of the risks of Brexit.